We are a great school, and we want your child to benefit from being here every day!

 Medical evidence broadly refers to any proof of attendance at a doctor’s surgery or hospital.
 Specifically, this can include an appointment card, medical letter, antibiotic or other prescription-only drugs named for the child and dated over the period of absence etc. Medical evidence should be shown to a member of the office staff on the first day that the child returns to school.

 Absence requests other than for illness:

 Please note that the school will not ordinarily authorise any absences during term time.
 Only the most genuinely exceptional cases will be considered by the Executive Headteacher or Deputy Executive Headteacher.
-If you feel that you have such a genuinely exceptional reason for your child to be granted leave from school, you should speak to Mrs Saunders, who will, in the first instance, provide you with the necessary paperwork to make such a request.
-Once completed, Mrs Saunders will meet with the Executive Headteacher and/or Deputy Headteacher, in order to discuss your request.
+If you feel that you have such a genuinely exceptional reason for your child to be granted leave from school, you should speak to Mrs Leach, who will, in the first instance, provide you with the necessary paperwork to make such a request.
+Once completed, Mrs Leach will meet with the Executive Headteacher and/or Deputy Headteacher, in order to discuss your request.
 The paperwork will then be returned to you indicating whether or not the absence request has been authorised.

 In all normal circumstances, requests for absence during term time should be submitted not less than six weeks prior to the commencement of the requested absence.
 Where this is genuinely not possible (usually due to genuinely unforeseen circumstances), the request should be submitted, without delay, as soon as the need for absence is known.

 Please note that Mrs Leach cannot herself authorise absences and cannot be held responsible in any way for the outcome of an authorisation request.